Money from Mars

 She couldn’t have known how much that gesture meant to me.
 A few months earlier, I’d gone on the church’s Camp Agape Youth Retreat.
 And during our final night’s party, Rev. Baker kept nudging me to ask a girl across the room to dance.
 I eventually relented, but soon after we started dancing, she observed, “You’re not very good at this, are you?”
 I wasn’t, and the closest thing I’d ever had to a “date” ended.

 But here was a different dance partner, who had just walked in out of the blue to talk about impending death.
-“So you think I’ll go to Heaven?” she continued.
+“So you think I’ll go to Heaven?” she whispered.

 “I do.
 And we probably would call our eternal home ‘Heaven,’ but I doubt that many of us will spend eternity strumming harps there.
-Instead, our souls probably examine the life we just left, and judge whether it accomplished our original goals.
-We can then decide what we want to experience next… not as karmic punishment, but to continue our spiritual growth.
+Instead, our own souls probably examine the life we just left, and judge whether it accomplished their original goals.
+They can then decide what to experience next… not as karmic punishment, but to continue our spiritual growth.

 “It’s probably an ongoing process, where we leave one realm and return to the other… back and forth… over and over… as our souls advance toward perfection.
 We don’t have to do that, though.
 We could strum harps if we wanted.